 Here’s what you’ll need to make an “almost perfect” Kimchi Grilled Cheese sandwich:

-- Sourdough bread: this is my top choice for it’s sturdy structure.
-It also contributes great flavor whether homemade or store bought
+- Sourdough bread.
+This is my top choice for its sturdy structure and unique flavor.
+It also contributes great flavor whether homemade or store bought.

-- Melt-able cheese: look for a softer style cheese like havarti, American, or mozzarella.
-Slices are less messy than shreds, but I think shredded cheese melts faster and more evenly
+- Melt-able cheese.
+Look for a softer style cheese like havarti, American, or mozzarella cheese.
+Slices are less messy than shreds, but I think shredded cheese melts faster and more evenly.

-- Kimchi: there are hundreds of styles of kimchi, but you’re most likely to find a version using napa cabbage (baechu kimchi or simply kimchi) in your local grocery store
+- Kimchi.
+There are hundreds of styles of kimchi, but you’re most likely to find a version using napa cabbage (baechu kimchi or simply kimchi) in your local grocery store.
+Blessings upon you if you’re lucky enough to have the option of using homemade kimchi!

-- Toasted sesame oil or honey: I lightly brush the inside-facing side of the bread with toasted sesame oil or honey to add even more flavor, but both of these are totally optional.
-Use one or the other or skip altogether if you’re aiming for simplicity
+- Toasted sesame oil or honey.
+I lightly brush the inside-facing side of the bread slices with toasted sesame oil or honey to add even more flavor, but both of these are totally optional.
+Use one or the other or skip altogether if you’re aiming for simplicity.

 If you can’t find or don’t have kewpie mayo, no worries!
 Just use regular, full-fat mayonnaise.
 Skip the light or “lite” stuff which has a higher water content and can make your sandwich very soggy.

 Kimchi flavor will change as it ages.
-When it’s freshly made (as in, the first few weeks) it will have a sharper, tangier flavor.
+When it’s freshly made (as in, the first few weeks) it will have a sharper, more tangy or sour flavor.
 As it gets older (AKA more fermented) the flavor will have more of a funk to it and the crispier pieces will soften.
 Keep this in mind as you build your kimchi grilled cheese, and select the pieces and type of kimchi that you like best.

 Wondering how to use what’s left in the jar?
-I recommend adding kimchi to my Korean Beef & Rice Bowls, mixing it into Weeknight Chicken Fried Rice, or using it along with other favorite toppings for burgers.
+I recommend adding kimchi to my Korean Beef & Rice Bowls, mix it into Weeknight Chicken Fried Rice, or use it along with other favorite toppings for burgers.
 And of course you can always serve it the Korean way, as banchan or a shareable side dish to accompany any meal!

 Can I use something other than cabbage kimchi?

 Yes!
 I’ve also made this with green onion kimchi (pa-kimchi) and white kimchi (baek kimchi).
-White kimchi is less spicy because it doesn’t use Korean red pepper flakes (gochugaru).
+This is a less spicy kimchi because it doesn’t use Korean red pepper flakes (gochugaru).
 If you’re sensitive to spice or just want a milder flavor, this can be a good option.

 If you’re moving away from kimchi entirely, this will no longer be a kimchi grilled cheese sandwich.
 But hey, that’s still an option.
 Try it with sauerkraut, which is another fermented vegetable, or sun-dried tomatoes for umami flavor and color.